MavenOfCode/CacheCLI/README.md

 _more soon_

 ## User Stories
-- As a user I want to put in code arguments like `put animal horse` that work with a Go CLI 'client' to take the commands in a terminal and add the values `animal` and `horse` as a `key:value` pair in this `SimpleKeyValueCache` construct
+- As a user I want to put in code arguments like `create animal horse` that work with a Go CLI 'client' to take the commands in a terminal and add the values `animal` and `horse` as a `key:value` pair in this `SimpleKeyValueCache` construct
 - As a user I want to type in the command `read animal` to the CLI and have the Go application return `>>horse`
-- As a developer I want unit tests for each method (`Put`, `Read`, `Update`, `Delete`) that prove it works with both good and bad input
+- As a developer I want unit tests for each method (`Create`, `Read`, `Update`, `Delete`) that prove it works with both good and bad input
 - As a developer I want to use the Cobra library to build the CLI (per Troy Dai)
 * As a developer I want to use the Go Flag library in the CLI (per Troy & Scott)
 - As a developer I want unit tests for each command